 - For many beekeepers, the neighbors are an annoying issue.
 Too many complaints (or threats) can send a new beekeeper packing.

 Having said that, would I discourage would-be beekeepers?
 Absolutely not.
-I think even those folks who try, then quit learn so much that the experience is life changing . . . or at least attitude changing.
+I think even those folks who try, then quit learn so much that the experience is life-changing . . . or at least attitude changing.

-Yesterday I was walking in the woods with puppy and husband.
-On a deeply forested section of trail we came across three women equestrians.
+Yesterday I was walking in the woods with my puppy and husband.
+On a deeply forested section of trail, we came across three women equestrians.
 We stepped aside and held the pup, allowing them to pass.
 They all talked nervously about the bees they had just seen.
 “Be careful!” they warned us.
 “Bees up ahead!
 Hundreds of them!
 Watch yourselves!”

 I thought about that for a long time.
 A short stint of beekeeping—even just a few months—would have set those folks to rights.
 I know, I know . . . horses can be spooked by bees.
 True, but horses can also detect your fear, making the whole situation worse.
 Knowing more about the world around us is always an advantage . . . no matter how hard the struggle.
 Learning about bees is no exception.